terramate-io/terramate/docs/terraform-generation.md

 inside a stack.

-Terraform code generation starts with the definition of a `export_as_terraform` block on a [Terramate configuration file](config.md) defining the code you want to generate inside the block.
+Terraform code generation starts with the definition of a `export_as_terraform` block in a [Terramate configuration file](config.md) defining the code you want to generate inside the block.
 The code may include:

 * Blocks, sub blocks,etc